engelanna/addressing-the-yan-report/assets/markdown/trial_1_the_yan_report.md

 Out[4]: 0.8679542541503906
 ```

 :arrow_right: at least **86% of all coronaviruses** are going to have - in their spike protein gene - an EcoRI sequence occurring  together with a BstEII sequence.
-Without the need for **any** genetic engineering! :woman_shrugging:
+Without the need for **any** genetic engineering :woman_shrugging:

-To put it differently, if SARS-CoV-2 was bioengineered in the way suggested by Yan et al :dna::scissors::dna:, so were 17 out of 20 coronaviruses that ever came before it.
+To put it differently: if SARS-CoV-2 was engineered like Yan et al suggest :scissors::dna:, then 17 out of every 20 pre-pandemic coronaviruses must have also been engineered :speak_no_evil:

-***But what if they were?*** :smile: Stay tuned for [Trial 2](assets/markdown/trial_2_martin_and_mercola.md):exclamation::wave:
+***But... but what if they were?*** :smile: Stay tuned for [Trial 2](assets/markdown/trial_2_martin_and_mercola.md):exclamation::wave: